 Apply and wait: I always use a mitt unless the directions say otherwise (like tanning drops).
 For years, I’ve just used the mitts available at Ulta but they don’t stay on my hand very well.
-I recently purchased this set (from Amazon) and the body mitt has been a game changer.
+I recently purchased this set (from Amazon) and the body mitt has been a game-changer.
 The elastic bottom stays on my hand and it can be washed in between uses!
-Best practice for applying self tanner is to apply in a circular motion.
+The best practice for applying self-tanner is to apply in a circular motion.

-– Use a clean cotton ball to help blend knuckles and ankles or wrists.
+– Use a brush or clean cotton ball to help blend knuckles and ankles or wrists.
+I use an old bronzer brush.
 You can even use a cotton ball with a bit of product on it to apply to feet and hands.

 – Use a face mitt for your feet and hands.
 The mitt set that I referenced earlier includes one.